openlibhums/janeway/docs/source/workflow/author.rst

 Author Information
 ------------------
 On the Author Information page we can add the authors of our paper.
-One some journals the submitting user is added as an author automatically, on others you will have the option to add yourself as an author using a button.
+The submitting user is added as an author automatically, but they can remove themselves and add other authors if needed.

 .. figure:: ../nstatic/no_authors.png